karenpayneoregon/DataGridViewListBoxMoveRowsUpDown_VBNET/readme.md

 ![img](assets/vb1.png)

+:heavy_check_mark: Uses Access database but will work with any database

 :heavy_check_mark: `DataAccess project` read/write data to backend database or text file.

 :heavy_check_mark: `MyControls project` command buttons to use as up/down buttons.